 - Miami Nation of Indiana home of the CREO above has other links such as Miami Culture and History

-- Miami Nation of Indiana and Miami people on Wikipedia, the free encyclopedia.
+- Miami Nation of Indiana and Miami people on Wikipedia, The Free Encyclopedia.

-- Re-evaluating "The Fort-Wayne Manuscript": William Wells and the Manners and Customs of the Miami Nation a 31 page article by William Heath in Volume 106, Issue 2, June 2010 of the Indiana Magazine of History Archive at Indiana University Scholarworks.
+- Re-evaluating "The Fort-Wayne Manuscript": William Wells and the Manners and Customs of the Miami Nation a 31 page article by William Heath in Volume 106, Issue 2, June 2010 of the Indiana Magazine of History journal in the archives at Indiana University Scholarworks

-- Google Search
+- Google Miami Indian Search results

-Miami Nation was presented to the “Fort Wayne Quest Club,” by William R. Clark on October 19, 1993 and reprinted in several segments by the theWaynedale News.com.
+Miami Nation was presented to the “Fort Wayne Quest Club,” by William R. Clark on October 19, 1993 and reprinted in several segments by the The Waynedale News.com.